kaizoku-oh/zephyr-app-workspace/README.md

 - [x] Add a simple Network manager class

+- [ ] Add a usage of the active objects pattern

+- [ ] Add a usage of a state machine using SMF

 - [ ] Add Local class for managing local time and geo-location

 - [ ] Add HTTP client class